suhaybu/sanitizer-bot-py/README.md

     pip install -r requirements.txt
     ```
 4. **Set up your Bot Token:**
-   Add your Discord bot token to the `.env` file present in the root directory.
+   Add your Discord bot token as `BOT_TOKEN` variable.
+You may add this to the `.env` file present in the root directory.

 5. **Set up your QuickVids Token (for TikTok):**
-	Get your QuickVids api token from [here](https://quickvids.win/dashboard/me).
+	Get your QuickVids api token from [here](https://quickvids.win/dashboard/me) and add it to the `QUICKVIDS_TOKEN` variable.

 ### Running the Bot

-To run the bot, use the following command:
+Use the following command:

 ```bash
 python3 main.py